Our English language is rich with literal and figurative language. But what is a figure of speech?

 A big thank you to Kim, who posted a comment on this article.
 She added this link to Ella Barron’s answer on Twitter.
-In her post, Ella lists all 27 expressions.
+In her post, Ella lists all 27 figure of speech answers.

 However, Ella adds an interesting aside.
 There could be up to 49 figure of speech expressions captured within in her cartoon.
 Now, that really is a tease.